Whiteknight/whiteknight.github.com/drafts/exceptionhandler_redux.md

 tracing through this program is pretty helpful, even though it appears straight-forward enough.
 The `push_eh` opcode pushes a new handler onto the stack of handlers.
 An ExceptionHandler is a PMC type which is a subclass of Continuation.
+Invoking an ExceptionHandler, like invoking a Continuation, acts similarly to a `goto` construct in other languages; It jumps control flow to the specified location.
 When I call `push_eh` with a label value, I'm essentially creating a new Continuation and setting it's target to the given label.
 When I invoke the ExceptionHandler, I jump to that label.

 I create a new Exception object, set up some data in it (in this case, just a string message, but there are many other fields we could set), and `throw` it.